-- 1. ABSOLUTELY NO food, drinks or the use of tobacco products will be allowed in the classroom. - 2.
-Headphones are not allowed during lecture portions of class, but are allowed during lab if the volume is turned down as not to be heard by other class members.
-Violation of this will result in loss of the privilege of using headphones. - 3.
-Cellular phones and beepers must be turned off during class time. - 4.
-Each student must clean their workstation at the end of class. - ABSOLUTELY NO rough or boisterous play or profanity will be allowed in the classroom. - 6.
+- ABSOLUTELY NO food, drinks or the use of tobacco products will be allowed in the classroom. - 2.
+Cellular phones and beepers must be turned off during class time. - 3.
+Each student must clean their workstation at the end of class. - 4.
+ABSOLUTELY NO rough or boisterous play or profanity will be allowed in the classroom. - 5.
 Students should adhere to standards established in the SPC Catalog (Student Conduct) and Student Guide.
 Students in the Computer Aided Drafting & Design program must follow all safe practices in the classroom and other laboratory work areas.
-Further, chemical hazards and appropriate MSDS safety practices will be covered by the instructor during the first class session if potential for exposure exists. - 7.
-The nature of Computer-Aided Engineering Graphics is to stay within established perimeters.
+Further, chemical hazards and appropriate MSDS safety practices will be covered by the instructor during the first class session if potential for exposure exists. - 6.
+The nature of Computer-Aided Drafting & Design is to stay within established perimeters.
 In staying with these standards, the computers within the CAD Lab have been optimally set to enhance learning for students.
 The configurations are set to establish a base of reference for all students, and so the instructor can optimize aid to each student.
-Examples of this are changing of screensavers, desktop image, backgrounds in AutoCAD, and etc. Infractions of this policy will result in the following: - 1st offense will result in verbal warning and 1 letter grade deduction of current assignment. - 2nd offense will result in 1 letter grade deduction to semester grade. - 3rd offense will result in removal from the class.
+THERE WILL BE NO CHANGE TO ANY SYSTEM CONFIGURATIONS OF ANY KIND WITHIN THE CAD LAB.